chelmertz/chelmertz.github.io/_posts/2025-01-01-vscode-snippet-links-to-sibling-blog-posts.md

 Good ideas:

+- Put the generated snippets file in  `.vscode/posts.code-snippets` of your blog's repository.
+  - Keeping it local to a git repository keeps everything nice and tidy.
+No suggestions for your other repositories.
 - Use a common starting string, `@@`, for all snippets' `"prefix"`.
-  - This should limit suggestions to only blog posts.
+  - We want some way to only get suggestions of blog posts.
 - Spam keywords in `"prefix"`.
-  - This is the only part that VS Code's fuzzy auto completion matches against, `"description"` is decoration only.
+  - VS Code's fuzzy auto completion only matches against `"prefix"`. `"description"` is decoration only.
 - Provide a default for the link text (to the blog post title).
   - In body text, the link text will almost always be removed, but having a writing prompt is not too shabby.
   - VS Code smartly pre-selects the default, so there's no cost of just starting to write something completely different.
 - Put a trailing space in `"body"`.
   - Allows for quickly continuing to write.
 If the link is at the end of a sentence, you need to follow up with a backspace.
 So be it.

-## Generating the snippets

-Thanks to VS Code's format, [all it takes is a loop to populate the snippets](https://github.com/chelmertz/chelmertz.github.io/commit/9bf5b41ccba352ed91450316b638d2f6a3bda6b9#diff-94984348a77639388f82ce61d30baf29dd5177f404e5a7a22dc3e2945d9ec5e2R360-R382).
+[All it takes is a loop to generate the snippets](https://github.com/chelmertz/chelmertz.github.io/commit/9bf5b41ccba352ed91450316b638d2f6a3bda6b9#diff-94984348a77639388f82ce61d30baf29dd5177f404e5a7a22dc3e2945d9ec5e2R360-R382), which is done while generating the HTML of the blog posts.

 By regenerating the snippets for each build of the blog contents, we make sure that the snippets' URLs & titles are up to date.